 Perhaps the most famous part of Winterlude is ice skating along the Rideau Canal through the nation’s capital.
 Not only is the canal named the largest outdoor skating rink in the world (according to the Guinness Book of World Records), it is also a UNESCO world heritage site.

-Each year, over 600 chefs, winemakers and artisans arrive at Festival Montreal en Lumiere from over 20 countries to create unique offerings for the epicurious.
+Each year, hundreds of chefs, winemakers and artisans arrive at Festival Montreal en Lumiere from over 20 countries to create unique offerings for the epicurious.
 Although there are curated culinary programs, conferences and guided tastings available, most events are free of charge.

 Head to Place de Festivals to take in the lights from the heights of the Ferris wheel or whoosh down a giant urban slide.
 Warm your hands as you roast marshmallows, explore bars and food trucks, enjoy some kid-friendly activities and take in a concert or two.